xbeat/Machine-Learning/README.md

 Introduction to Markov Processes

 Markov processes are stochastic models that describe a sequence of possible events where the probability of each event depends solely on the state attained in the previous event.
 Let's start with a simple example:

+## Preventing Overfitting in Machine Learning

+Understanding Overfitting Through Polynomial Regression

+A practical demonstration of overfitting using polynomial regression helps visualize how increasing model complexity leads to perfect training set performance but poor generalization.
+This example creates synthetic data and fits polynomials of different degrees.

 ## GNN-RAG Graph Neural Retrieval for Large Language Model Reasoning in Python